parse-community/docs/_includes/defined-schema/getting-started.md

     find: { requiresAuthentication: true },
     count: { requiresAuthentication: true },
     get: { requiresAuthentication: true },
-    // Empty object meas that only master key
-    // is authorized to manage countries
+    // An empty object means that only master key is authorized to manage countries
     update: {},
     create: {},
     delete: {},